 When fulfilling your need for data visualization, there are numerous options to consider, but those ultimately boil down to three choices.
 Do you want to purchase your solution, build it in-house or hybrid the two?
 We share a few factors to consider before deciding.

-Have you ever needed a data visualization solution in your organization and automatically jumped to thinking your main decision is which visualization suite you should purchase — Tableau, Power BI, Looker, Alteryx or something else?
+Have you ever needed a data visualization solution in your organization and automatically jumped to thinking your main decision is which visualization suite you should purchase — Tableau, Power BI, Looker, QuickSight or something else?
 Unfortunately, this tends to be the first line of thinking when considering a technology update.

-I also used to think this way, but I grew my understanding of data and tech, my thoughts changed.
+I also used to think this way, but as I grew my understanding of data and tech, my thoughts changed.
 Now, I want to share what I learned with you, and hopefully, it will help you approach your decision about your data visualization needs more strategically.

 As humans, we tend to like visual presentations of information.
 They can be aesthetically appealing and succinctly convey a lot of information.
 So, it is understandable we try to use visualizations as frequently and quickly as possible.
 I have seen many businesses becoming quite frustrated with IT not rolling out the solutions quickly enough.